Lin-jun-xiang/action-translate-readme/README.md

 # How to use ?

-1. Click on the "star" icon to add this project to your Github repository.
+1. Click on the :star: icon to add this project to your Github repository.
 2. Download the `translate-readme.yaml` file from this project's Github repository.
 3. Add the branched which want to use in `translate-readme.yaml`:
     ```